 Sign #2 – Vomiting

-Some Great Danes will occasionally vomit, especially if they ate something they should not eat or got a few bites of your food from the table.
 If your Great Dane is vomiting every time they eat and cannot keep any food or water down, this is a true emergency.
-They need to see your veterinarian right away.
+They need to see your veterinarian right away!

 Usually may notice that your Great Dane does not have an appetite, but as things progress, you may notice your Great Dane will start to vomit occasionally.
-This is when you should start to worry about the possibility of a foreign body, an object that does not belong where it is.

-If your Great Dane has an intestinal blockage, it usually does not take long for the vomiting to get worse.
-You may think it’s just vomiting, we all do it when we are sick, but deep-chested dog breeds such as German Shephard, Boxers, and Great Dane can vomit so hard that they can flip their stomach on itself cause gastric dilation and volvulus GDV, also known as bloat.
+You may think it’s just vomiting, we all do it when we are sick, but deep-chested dog breeds such as German Shephard, Boxers, and Great Danes can vomit so hard that they can flip their stomach and cause gastric dilation and volvulus GDV, also known as bloat

 Without immediate surgery, this will cause your Great Dane to have a very slow and painful death.